Sterrysx/OriolFarresVilarProjects/OrbitalExecutive/OrbitalExecutive.md

 # Orbital Executive: Merging Vision and Success

-## Introduction:
-As a dedicated Computer Science student, I harnessed my creative energy to conceive and develop this project during my tenure at Escola Cervetó.
-In the subsequent sections, I will provide a comprehensive overview of Orbital Executive, detailing its inception, growth strategies, and noteworthy achievements.

 ## Project Inception and Objective:
 Orbital Executive originated from my fervent desire to create impactful projects that serve a purpose.
 Collaborating with a fellow student, we identified a niche within the English market, which laid the groundwork for this endeavor.
 Recognizing the potential to bridge this gap for the Spanish-speaking community, we embarked on a journey to bring Orbital Executive to life.